aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/6-lazy-load/README.md

 sys	    0m0.108s
 ```

-- If I think the file system returned the same results that fast, would I be **right** or **wrong**?
+- Did the file system return the same results that fast?
-- If you guessed **wrong** you are **right**.
-The data was cached on my EC2 instance.
-Lets flush the cache and run the command again, this time getting the data from the FSx for Lustre file system.
+- If you guessed **no** you are **right**.
+The data was cached on the EC2 instance.
+Lets drop the cache of the instanceand run the command again, this time getting the data from the FSx for Lustre file system.
 - Run this command to flush cache

 ```sh